How Should Christians Engage the World?

 I wrote a brief note on “WHY Christian’s Engage in Politics“, making note of what 27 Pastors were able to accomplish in reversing a city ordinance that made ‘legalizing’ deviant sex a matter of civil rights.
 I say “legalizing” because, no matter what man ‘legalizes’, what God calls criminal will still REMAIN criminal.

-(not long later a new ordinance was enacted that again established sexual orientation as an actionable civil right under Civil Rights Law; their victory was short lived).
+Not long after a new ordinance was enacted that again established ‘sexual orientation’ as an actionable civil right under Civil Rights Law; their victory was short lived – that does not mean you give up!
+Look where we are with President Trump again in office!
+Actions matter.

 Let Yahweh be true and every man a liar!